 Same technology, opposite results

 Harvard built an AI tutor called PS2-PAL for physics students.
-Three constraints: never give the full answer, make students attempt the problem first, adapt to each student's pace.
-Students using it learned more than twice as much as those in traditional classes.
+The rules were strict: never give the full answer, make students attempt the problem first, adapt to each person's pace.
+Students using it learned more than twice as much as those in the traditional class.

-Then they gave a different group plain ChatGPT with no guardrails.
+Then they gave another group plain ChatGPT, no guardrails.
 Those students learned less than students with regular human teachers.
-They pasted problems, got answers, felt productive, and retained nothing.
+They pasted problems, got answers, felt productive, and retained almost nothing.

 The difference was whether the student's brain did the work.